 The Organization's endowment consists of both donor-restricted endowment funds established for a variety of purposes and funds designated by the Board of Trustees to function as quasi-endowments.
-The reserve is funded with the investments held which are described in Note 7 and the return on those investments.
-Net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
+Transfers in/(out) of the quasi-endowment represent board designated additions and appropriations to the endowment funds for board approved uses of the funds in operations or for other purposes.